jaepass/commercejs-react-functional/README.md

 This component will be a bit bare-boned for now except for looping through a `ProductItem` component.

-With both our product item and list components created, let's go back to `App.js` to render the `<ProductsList />` and pass in the `products` prop with the returned product data as the value.
+With both your product item and list components created, go back to `App.js` to render the `<ProductsList />` and pass in the `products` prop with the returned product data as the value.

 ```js